SodiumIodide/pi-camera-stream-flask/README.md

 The stagecam program itself is located in the only directory in the `~/Documents` folder.
 It is a Python script that uses OpenCV to process the video and Flask to host and distribute it over the local network.
 It's a small machine so I do not know how many simultaneous connections it can handle.
 I wouldn't expect it to distribute to a whole audience, but I'd imagine at least 10-20 devices can readily connect simultaneously.

 The process runs at bootup through a single line in the `/etc/profile` file.
-At the very end of the file there should be a `sudo python3 [stagecam-directory]/main.py`{:.language-bash .highlight} call.
+At the very end of the file there should be a `sudo python3 [stagecam-directory]/main.py` call.
 This will spit out some errors about missing resources when first connecting via a secure shell due to the process already running at startup.
 This is expected as this file is sourced at both startup and login, and as such the stagecam process is already running as the machine boots up.
 Logging in is simply trying to run it again.
 Trying to spin up a new process could cause hosting errors which is why I suggest rebooting the machine after doing any maintenance on it.

 In general, if there's ever any issues with it, you should be able to readily reboot the machine just by shutting the power off and turning it back on at the outlet location.
-A secure shell connection is not required but is an alternative to reboot via the `sudo reboot`{:.language-bash .highlight} command.
+A secure shell connection is not required but is an alternative to reboot via the `sudo reboot` command.
 After rebooting the device, it may take 10-15 seconds for the OS to load and for the stagecam process to spin up.
 You will know it's successful by the camera itself showing a solid red light.

 ## Here's how to recreate it